SBML Development Process

 - The election process is managed by the Permanent Secretary.

 - The duration of an Editor's term is 3 years.

 - Terms begin on January 1 of the year following the year in which the Editor's election is held.

-- Due care must be taken by the Chair of the SBML Editors to ensure that Editors' terms start and end in a staggered fashion, so that not all 5 Editors' terms happen to end in the same year.
+- Due care must be taken by the Permanent Secretary to ensure that Editors' terms start and end in a staggered fashion, so that not all 5 Editors' terms happen to end in the same year.

 - Editors may serve more than one term, but not consecutive terms.

 - If an Editor has served 3 years, that person cannot be a candidate again for a minimum of one year.

 - If an Editor cannot or does not wish to serve a full term for any reason, a special election will be held to replace them as soon as possible.